Lockdown weighs heavily on Orthodox Christians during Easter

 In Greece, where more than 90% of the population is baptized into the Orthodox Church, the government has been at pains to stress that this year's Easter cannot be normal.

 But officials fear any slippage in social distancing could have dire consequences, particularly during a holiday that normally sees people cram into churches and flock to the countryside.
-Roadblocks have been set up, and fines doubled to 300 euros ($325), for anyone found driving without justification during the long holiday weekend.
+Roadblocks have been set up, and fines doubled to 300 euros ($325), for anyone found driving without justification during the holiday.

 “This Easter is different.
 We will not go to our villages, we will not roast in our yards, we will not go to our churches.
 And of course, we will not gather in the homes of relatives and friends,” government spokesman Stelios Petsas said.
 “For us to continue being together, this year we stay apart.”

-Easter services will be held behind closed doors with only the priest and essential staff present.
-They will be broadcast live on public television and streamed on the internet.
+Easter services will be held behind closed doors with only the priest and essential staff.
+They will be broadcast live on television and streamed on the internet.

 One particularly complex issue is how to handle the “Holy Light,” the flame distributed throughout the Orthodox world each year from the Church of the Holy Sepulcher in Jerusalem to mark the resurrection of Christ.

-Greek and Russian authorities have arranged to pick the flame up from Israel, but will not distribute it.
+Greek and Russian authorities have arranged to pick the flame up from Israel, but won't distribute it.
 Cyprus won't even pick it up; there is “no need,” the island nation’s Archbishop Chrysostomos said.

-“Today, faith is not at risk but the faithful are,” said Cyprus President Nicos Anastasiades.
+“Today, faith is not at risk but the faithful are,” Cypriot President Nicos Anastasiades said.

 Patriarch Bartholomew I, spiritual leader of the world’s Orthodox, has urged the faithful to adhere to government measures and World Health Organization guidelines.
-But keeping people out of churches has not proved easy.
+But keeping people out of churches hasn't proved easy.

+In Serbia and North Macedonia, authorities imposed nationwide curfews from Good Friday through Easter Monday.
+Ethiopia, with the largest Orthodox population outside Europe, also restricted access to liturgies and deployed security outside churches.
+Liturgies are broadcast live, although several churches outside the capital, Addis Ababa, were violating restrictions, alarming authorities.

 In Greece, after days of delicate diplomacy with the country’s powerful Orthodox Church, the government banned the public from all services after the church’s governing body imposed restrictions but not a full shutdown.
 Authorities also quickly scotched a Greek mayor's plans to distribute the “Holy Light” door-to-door throughout his municipality just after midnight on Saturday.